Fran Vélez

-Francisco 'Fran' Manuel Vélez Jiménez (born 23 June 1991) is a Spanish professional footballer who plays as a central defender or a right-back for Primera Federación club Cartagena.
+Francisco 'Fran' Manuel Vélez Jiménez (born 23 June 1991) is a Spanish professional footballer who plays as a central defender or a right-back.

 Club career

 Gimnàstic

 Born in Tarragona, Catalonia, Vélez began playing football for Club Esportiu La Floresta.
 In late 2009 he signed a contract with Gimnàstic de Tarragona, where he spent his last year as a junior.

 On 10 April 2010, Vélez made his official Nàstic debut, starting against Albacete Balompié in a 1–1 away draw.
 He made three more appearances during the season in Segunda División, against Real Betis, Cádiz CF (where he was sent off) and UD Las Palmas.
-In the following campaign he represented CF Pobla de Mafumet, the farm team.
+In the following campaign, he represented CF Pobla de Mafumet, the farm team.

 Vélez was loaned to UD Logroñés of Segunda División B in August 2011.
 He scored his only goal of the season against Real Sociedad B, contributing to a 3–1 home win.

 On 14 July 2012, Vélez returned to Nàstic and its main squad.
 On 26 August he played his first game in his second stint, against Valencia CF Mestalla.
 He netted his first goal with the club on 7 October, opening the 2–0 home victory over CD Binissalem.